LivingWithHippos/unchained-bot/README.md

 ## Development

-UnchainedBot was made using Python 3.7, thanks to the wrapper [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).
+UnchainedBot was made using Python 3.7, thanks to the wrapper [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) and with Pycharm as IDE.

+You can check the project page to see the roadmap and what's happening.

 PRs are welcome.